-Our Bhavana-Effect cultivates being that results from our work to awaken the potential future, integrate an expanded mindset with practices, and sustain continual learning and inquiry.
+Our Bhavana-Effect includes 12 PRACTICES that cultivate being to awaken the potential future, integrate an expanded mindset with practices, and sustain continual learning and inquiry.

 An inquiry into the nature of being that engages your body, mind, and language.
 Through an ontological inquiry (into the nature of what it is to be human) we increase self-awareness and cultivate insight that expands potential.

 A transition that evolves our mindset beyond past frames of reference.
 Through an integral approach, we identify and support new structures and practices.
 We become aware of outmoded perceptions which encourages a process of unlearning.

 Engaging in a life of contemplative practice supports continual learning and unlearning, increased levels of awareness and intentional action.
 A sustained practice grounds one in a commitment to maintaining growth.

 Are you ready to support the core of your being?